 The wide angle distortion is evident but not overwhelming.
 I find it tolerable, especially for shooting landscapes and close-up action sports.

-The autofocus of this lens is fast and effective, something that surprises me considering how affordable this lens is (see latest price here).
+The autofocus of this lens is fast and effective, something that surprises me considering how affordable this lens is.

-At f/2.8, the moderately fast aperture was handy, allowing me to shoot in darker scenarios.
+At f/2.8, the moderately fast aperture was handy, allowing me to shoot in darker scenarios – if you shoot a lot in lowlight, you might want to consider the Sony 20mm f/1.8 (review), which offers another stop of light.

-Overall, a very impressive lens in an ultralight package!
+Final verdict?
+A very effective lens in an ultralight package!

 Focal Length: 10-18mm (equivalent to 15-27mm)